victorbjafet/victorbjafet/README.md

 Hi!
-I'm Victor, a student passionate about CS/EE/CE.
+I'm Victor, a highschool class of 2025 student passionate about CS/EE/CE.

 I occasionally try to take on personal projects (that always die due to lack of free time), but whatever I do I usually put here!